MahnoorAsghar/MahnoorAsghar.github.io/_posts/2022-1-14-Improving-Ironic's-REST-API-Documentation-mechanism.md

 As we can see, in order to generate this documentation, there are a lot of moving parts performing various functions.
 Lets try to untangle this a little further, to get more insight into how, if at all, we can modify our use of Sphinx to ease the effort of maintaining its API documentation.

-The input files are parsed, and Restructured Text (reST) files are generated from them.
+The input markdown files are parsed, and Restructured Text (reST) files are generated from them.
 Sphinx uses ‘<b>docutils</b>’ (a python text-processing system) to convert the generated reST into the desired output format (e.g. PDF).
 Docutils converts input text (e.g. in reST format) into output formats (e.g. LaTeX, HTML etc).
 It is composed of many readers, parsers and writers, in order to parse and generate outputs in multiple formats.

 <h3>Possible Solution</h3>